-As established in the previous sections, a major challenge for causal inference with many candidate instruments is the presence of spurious instruments and distinguishing the valid instruments from the spurious ones.
-To solve this problem, the key idea in our developments is to add independent noises, known as pseudo variables, to the initial candidate instrument set.
-These pseudo variables mimic the behaviour of the irrelevant variables in the original set, as both of them are independent of the exposure $D$.
+As established in the previous sections, a major challenge for causal inference with many candidate instruments is the presence of spurious instruments and distinguishing them from the valid ones.
+To solve this problem, the key idea in our developments is to generate independent noises, known as pseudo variables.
+These pseudo variables mimic the behaviour of the irrelevant variables in the original set.
+Suppose we independently generate the same number of pseudo variables as the original candidate IVs, and then perform marginal screening, joint estimation and joint thresholding with the concatenation of pseudo and original candidates.
+Let $\check{\mathcal{S}}_1$, $\check{\mathcal{S}}_2$, $\bar{\mathcal{R}}$ and $\bar{\mathcal{I}}$ denote the counterpart of index sets $\widehat{\mathcal{S}}_1$ (candidates after marginal screening), $\widehat{\mathcal{S}}_2$ (candidates passing joint thresholding), $\check{\mathcal{R}}$ (relevant IVs passing marginal screening) and $\check{\mathcal{I}}$ (noises passing marginal screening), respectively.
+The concentration results for spurious instruments and relevant instruments when pseudos are included are formalized as Corollary \ref{concentration_PseudosInclude}.